Jayabed45/next-flutter/README.md

 MIT License - see LICENSE file for details # next-flutter

-## Developed By: Del Rosario, Jay Yhansey A. BSIT Seciont D
+## Developed By: Del Rosario, Jay Yhansey A. BSIT Section D